 Who We Are

-We additionally strive to change the hearts and minds of the larger Gulf Coast community by educating native-born citizens on the reality of the immigrant experience.
+- Change the hearts and minds of the larger Gulf Coast community by educating native-born citizens on the reality of the immigrant experience.

-The Villiage El Pueblo became incorporated as a 501(c)(3) on April 14, 2008 as a faith-based off-shoot of the growing UMC Hispanic and Latino ministry
+The Villiage/El Pueblo became incorporated as a 501(c)(3) on April 14, 2008 as a faith-based off-shoot of the growing UMC Hispanic and Latino ministry

 Who We Serve

-In the years following Hurricane Katrina, migrants flocked to rebuild communities on the Gulf Coast, and Mississippi’s immigrant population more than tripled.
+- In the years following Hurricane Katrina, migrants flocked to rebuild communities on the Gulf Coast, and Mississippi’s immigrant population more than tripled.

-El Pueblo has represented clients from thirty-three different countries, and all of our full-time staff speak more than one language.
+- El Pueblo has represented clients from thirty-three different countries, and all of our full-time staff speak more than one language.
 In the last year, 100% of our clients were from under-served populations.
 Three percent (3%) were Asian; 7% were Black/ Caribbean; 90% were Latino; 100% were immigrants/ refugees/ asylum seekers; and over 90% had limited English.